deltafi/deltafi/deltafi-docs/public/docs/flows.md

 | `onError.sourceDataSource` | Data source of the original DeltaFile | `"rest-api-ingress"` |
 | `onError.eventTimestamp` | When the error occurred | `"2025-06-09T10:30:45.123Z"` |

 Additionally, any metadata and annotations from the source DeltaFile that match the `includeSourceMetadataRegex` and `includeSourceAnnotationsRegex` patterns will be included in the new DeltaFile.
+Metadata keys can be optionally prefixed by setting `sourceMetadataPrefix`.

 #### OnError Data Source Fields